sunwooj/course-semexpling/README.md

-## Seminar in Experimental Linguistics (Semantics and Pragmatics): Spring 2020
+# Seminar in Experimental Linguistics (Semantics and Pragmatics)

 Links to resources, tutorials, and set-ups

-# Code editors and other fundamentals
+## Code editors and other fundamentals

 * [Visual Studio Code (code editor)](https://code.visualstudio.com/)